Information about day surgery

 Babies less than six months should not have breast milk or formula for four hours before the scheduled time of the procedure.
-Sweet/clear fluids may be given until two hours before the scheduled time.
+Clear fluids may be given until two hours before the scheduled time.

 If this is not the case for your child you will be advised before coming to hospital.

 No food and drinks are permitted in DOSA because children are fasting.

 It is best that other siblings and children do not come with you to the hospital as there is always a waiting time before children have their procedure.
 There are no facilities for other children in DOSA or the Guilford Day Surgery Unit.
 Siblings may be cared for in the WCH creche.